FREQUENTLY ASKED QUESTIONS

 22. When is the retainer due to hold the date, how much is it and when is the final payment due?We ask for a 50% non refundable deposit upon booking.
 The final payment is due immediately following the event.

 23. Can I change the times printed on the contract?
 What's your cancelation policy?If you need to make a change to the original time, email/call us asap and we’ll do our best to accommodate that request.
 If you need to make a change to the original agreement, please note we can only upgrade, (add musicians and/or hours) as once the musicians have been booked and are committed for a given rate, we can not downgrade it.
 If you are uncertain about how many hours nor musicians you'd like to book, start small, we'd be happy to add on later.
 As for cancellation, please note the deposit is non-refundable and full amount is due if cancellation occurs within 90 days of the event.
-In the unlikely event La Vie En Rose was unable to perform we will suggest an alternate performer or refund your deposit.
+In the unlikely event La Vie En Rose was unable to perform we will suggest alternate performers.
+If you do not agree with any, we will refund your deposit.

 24. What if I need the musicians to stay extra time after the contracted time expired?Please ask the lead musician if they are available to stay longer.
 Specify how much longer you need them for.
 The overtime rate is specified on your contract and the extra amount should be added to the final balance.